You will need

 What to do

 Can we really call that a plane?
 It may look weird, but you will discover it flies surprisingly well.
 The two sizes of hoops help to keep the straw balanced as it flies.
 The big hoop creates “drag” (or air resistance) which helps keep the straw level while the smaller hoop in at the front keeps your super hooper from turning off course.
 Some have asked why the plane does not turn over since the hoops are heavier than the straw.
 Since objects of different weight generally fall at the same speed, the hoop will keep its “upright” position.
-Let us know how far you were able to get the hoop glider to fly by submitting it to our BLOG PAGE.
+Let us know how far you were able to get the hoop glider to fly.
+Tell us on the Science Bob Facebook Page.

 MAKE IT AN EXPERIMENT

 The project above is a DEMONSTRATION.
 To make it a true experiment, you can try to answer these questions:

 - 1. Does the placement of the hoops on the straw affect its flight distance?

 - 2. Does the length of straw affect the flight?
 (You can cut the straws or attach straws together to test this)

 - 3. Do more hoops help the hoop glider to fly better?

 - 4. Do the hoops have to be lined up in order for the plane to fly well?